-Here is the big issue: How do you go about living the Christian life in such a way that you are actually doing the living, doing the acting, doing the willing and yet Christ, or the Holy Spirit, is decisively doing the living and doing the acting and doing the willing in and through your acting and willing and doing?
+Here is the big issue: How do you go about living the Christian life in such a way that you are actually doing the living, doing the acting, and doing the willing, and yet Christ, or the Holy Spirit, is decisively doing the living, and doing the acting, and doing the willing in and through your acting, willing, and doing?

 That is the key issue, it seems to me, of the Christian life.
 That’s the way Paul says he lived.
 And he means for us to live that way.
 He says in 1 Corinthians 15:10, “By the grace of God I am what I am, and his grace toward me was not in vain.
 On the contrary, I worked harder than any of them, though it was not I, but the grace of God that is with me.”